-Government remittances consist of amounts (such as sales taxes, payroll withholdings, employee benefit costs, worker's compensation premiums, and BC employer health tax) required to be paid to government authorities and are recognized when the amounts become due.
-At March 31, 2022, \$28,050 (2021 - \$26,885) of government remittances owing is included within accounts payable and accrued liabilities.
+Government remittances consist of amounts (such as sales taxes, worker's compensation premiums, and BC employer health tax) required to be paid to government authorities and are recognized when the amounts become due.
+At March 31, 2023, \$37,431 (2022 - \$28,050) of government remittances owing are included within accounts payable and accrued liabilities.